 - An innovative and large school of psychology which contains doctoral programmes in most of the major areas of psychology, i.e. Clinical, Educational & Organisational - The School of Psychology contains a range of national and international experts within their research specialisms. - Support with finding clinical training placements - Graduate with high quality research aimed at publication

-Admission requirements
+Entry requirements

-The admissions procedure involves a written application; short listing is conducted by the admissions team.
+The admissions procedure involves a written application, an interview and a research proposal; short listing is conducted by the admissions team.
 At least two members of academic staff will review each application before a decision is made.